ably77/strimzi-openshift-demo/README.md

 argocd repo add <GITHUB_REPO_URL_HERE>
 ```

-You can set the `repoURL` variable at the top of the `argocd/iot-demo.yaml` script before deploying this demo
+You can set the `repoURL` variable in the the `argocd/iot-demo.yaml` manifest before deploying this demo
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application